-In my first pregnancy, I experienced my first womb blessing ceremony ever.
+In my first pregnancy, back in 2015, I experienced my first womb blessing ceremony.
 I had a vision of myself under the full moon with my first born.
 He was still in my belly.
 It was a magical experience.

 Miranda Gray is the creator of the international womb blessing.
 She wrote the book, Red Moon.
-Another must-read - I have the e-book.
+Another must-read.

-Understanding that you never the same, and that some things come more naturally, i.e. communication and socializing than other times of our cycle can only be an asset to improve our life.
+It helped me understand that I am never the same, and that some things come more naturally, i.e. communication and socializing than other times of our cycle can only be an asset to improve our life.

 I discovered Claire Baker’s work after signing up for the Heartfelt Biz course by her and Vienda Maria.
-I absolutely adored her calling herself a Period Coach - something I have never heard of before.
+I absolutely adored her calling herself a Period Coach - something I have never heard of before back in 2019.